hackclub/hackclub/workshops/geometric_pattern/README.md

 As to why the circles are cut off -- this is because we set the y-coordinate of the _center_ of every circle to 0.

+**Remark: if your page is frozen, refresh the page and check your while-loop code.
+Chances are you've got an [infinite loop](https://en.wikipedia.org/wiki/Infinite_loop).**

 ### Drawing a Grid of Circles

 So that's great, we've drawn one row of circles.
 But what we'd like is to cover the entire canvas with circles.